We Were Built for Belonging

 As part of The Chapel family, Women’s Ministry knows believing in Jesus and belonging to His family lead women to gather as an authentic community.
 Large and small groups of women of all ages and in all seasons of life come to find encouraging friendships and opportunities to discover the greatness of God through Word-based Bible study and Scripture-led prayer.
 Come grow together, inviting each other into the daily walk of becoming disciples of Jesus.
 Find ways to build His kingdom through the joyful overflow of life lived together, celebrating the glory of God.
 Women’s Ministry wants to walk alongside women as they place the gospel at the center of their lives, equipping and encouraging them to reach all their relationships with the hope of the gospel – in backyards, at The Chapel and around the world.
 So, welcome to Women’s Ministry!
 We hope sitting down with us allows God’s greatness and glory to be known in hearts, minds and lives.
 There is a seat here for you.

-Fall Women's Bible studies begin on August 31.
+New Year Women's Bible studies begin on January 18.
 All groups will meet on Tuesdays this year.
 Morning and evening sessions will be available at 9:30am and 6:30pm.

 Sue Lindsey and Chelsea Nelson talk about their discipleship relationship and encourage others to join women's ministry at the Chapel.